hexlet-basics/exercises-javascript/modules/35-calling-functions/270-deterministic/en/README.md

 Regardless of the programming language, functions possess certain fundamental properties.
 Knowing these properties makes it easier to predict the behavior of functions, as well as their testing and their usage.
-These properties include determinacy.
+These properties include determinism.
 A function is deterministic when it returns the same result for the same input parameters.
 For example, a function counting the number of characters is deterministic:

 ```javascript
 import { length } from 'hexlet-basics/string';